seonghwan7694/Udemy/Introduction to Computer Networks for Non-Techies/Section 2. Overview and Benefits of Computer Networks/README.md

+# Section 2.
+Overview and Benefits of Computer Networks

 ### 11. What Is a Computer Network?

 A computer network in its most basic form, it's really nothing more than two computers that are connected together to allow them to share resources with one and another.